opt-out-tools/model-online-misogyny/CONTRIBUTING.md

 Please follow the below steps if your issue is code-related:

-1. Create a branch to take care of the issue using the following naming convention for the branch:
+1. In your local copy of the repository, create a branch to take care of the issue using the following naming convention for the branch:
-  - For feature implementations/enhancements: `feature/<issue-number>-<name>`
+  - For feature implementations/enhancements: `feature/<issue-number>-<insert_name_here>`
-  - For bug fixes: `fix/<name>`
+  - For bug fixes: `fix/<insert_name_here>`
 2. Work in your branch in the `src` folder until you are satisfied with your code.
-3. Once you're satisfied with your code, make sure the DVC commands run correctly with your code.
+3. Once you're satisfied with your code, run the machine learning pipeline.
 4. Make sure your code passes the CI tests.
 5. Document your code in [...] and make sure the documentation renders properly.
 6. Submit a pull request (PR) for your issue: